CZ-NIC/knot-resolver/doc/startguide.rst

 .. note::

-   Copy&pasting examples from this manual is sufficient for normal use-cases.
+   When copy&pasting examples from this manual please pay close attention to brackets and also line ordering - order of lines matters.

-   Please pay close attention to brackets.
+   The configuration language is in fact Lua script, so you can use full power of this programming language.
+See article

-   If you want to use full power of configuration language, see article `Learn Lua in 15 minutes`_ for a syntax overview.
+   `Learn Lua in 15 minutes`_ for a syntax overview.

 Easiest way to configure Knot Resolver is to paste your configuration into